nmfs-opensci/nmfs-connect/.github/ISSUE_TEMPLATE/dependency-request.md

 ---
 name: Dependency request
 about: This issue template is to request new system-level dependencies on connect
-title: "DEPENDENCY: [Add informative title]"
+title: "DEPENDENCY REQUEST: [Add informative title]"
-labels: 'Dependency request'
+labels: 'dependency request'
 assignees: 'k-doering-NOAA'

 ---

-## number of products
-Which apps are affected?
+## Which app(s) are affected?

-## are the products in use?
-Are these apps used for management?
+## Are these apps used for informing management?

 ##  Which dependencies would you like to request?